 K. Unsafe Discipline Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type then it must be accepted for assessment.
-Unless otherwise identified or abuse is selected, the report should be accepted for Family Assessment.

 Is the parent/caretaker using corporal punishment that results in any type of minor injury, cuts, or bruises?